shanuflash/TelegramCompanion/README.md

-# Tg-UserBot
+# TelegramCompanion

-> Tg-UserBot is simple userbot for Telegram to make your time spent on telegram more enjoyable.
+> TelegramCompanion is simple userbot for Telegram to make your time spent on telegram more enjoyable.

 ## Table of Contents